 Data based upon Institutional IPEDS Reporting.
 Report period is from July 1 to June 30 of the previous academic year.

 SCNM’s Career Services Office provides students and alumni with resources, assistance, and guidance in their career development and search.
 SCNM does not guarantee job placement upon completion of the program or upon graduation.
 The Career Services Office collects data on employment* rates through annual student and alumni surveys.
-Pre-graduation and post-graduation (6-month) employment rates are below:
+Pregraduation and postgraduation (6-month) employment rates are listed below:

 |Pre-graduation Employment Rate*||49%||46%||58%||75%||70%|

-*For the purpose of this report, employment/employed refers to the total number of people gainfully employed or working in the profession.
+* For the purpose of this report, employment/employed refers to the total number of people who were gainfully employed/working in the profession or enrolled in continuing education, which accounts for less than 7%.

-The federal government, under Student Right-to-Know (SRTK) legislation, requires that all colleges and universities report the number of students who began their studies full time and who complete programs within 150% of the normal time required for completion.
-For SCNM, a four-year ND program, that time period is six years. *SCNM does not provide disaggregate graduation/completion rates by demographic as SCNM enrolled too few of such students to disclose or report with confidence and confidentiality.
+The federal government, under Student Right-to-Know (SRTK) legislation, requires that all colleges and universities report the number of students who began their studies full time and who complete programs within 150% of the normal time required for completion. *SCNM does not provide disaggregate retention or graduation/completion rates by demographic if SCNM enrolled too few of such students to disclose or report with confidence and confidentiality.

 MSCN Graduation rate – 64%

 *Cohorts with students persisting (enrolled) making progress toward graduation.
-May include students in 5-yr ND program.
+Includes students in 5-yr ND program.

 The SCNM campus is housed on 8.5 acres.
 Campus facilities include classrooms/labs of various sizes, a cadaver lab, a library, and administrative offices serving approximately 400 students and 200 full- and part-time staff and faculty members.
 In addition, there are clinics, a laboratory, and a medicinary providing naturopathic medical care to more than 14,000 patients annually.
 The campus is a fragrance-free facility.